NickelousTex/LD-context-example/README.md

 - **Use multi-contexts** to evaluate flags based on multiple entity types simultaneously
 - **Build sophisticated targeting rules** that go beyond simple user-based targeting

-This example uses user contexts to demonstrate how LaunchDarkly evaluates flags and serves different variations based on context data.
+This example uses multi contexts to demonstrate how LaunchDarkly evaluates flags and serves different variations based on a wide variety of possible context data.
 To learn more about contexts, read the [LaunchDarkly Contexts Introduction](https://launchdarkly.com/docs/home/flags/contexts/intro).

 ## Setup